PyLadiesGermany/PySV_PyLadies_fund/guideline.md

 This group will be responsible for giving approvals on requests for funds.
 The group should represent as much as possible the different chapters (at least those currently active).
 Members will have access to add approvals to tickets submitted and also be able to ask any relevant questions for assessment.

-Approvals should happen promptly (specifics timeline TBD), we aim to set up processes to ensure that the group is alerted to new requests as soon as possible (with the consideration that we are all volunteers).
+We aim for approvals to happen promptly, we have therefore set up processes to ensure that the group is alerted to new requests as soon as possible (with the consideration that we are all volunteers).
+For most requests we expect to give a response within a week, for larger requests, we expect to give a response within two weeks.
+If for any reason we are unable to meet these deadlines, we will inform the requester and give an estimate of when we will be able to give a response.

+You can also check the process of your request at any time on our [project board](https://github.com/orgs/PyLadiesGermany/projects/2).

 If a member of the approval group is repeatedly unable to fulfill this, they should look for a new representative from their chapter to fill the role.
 We aim to have at least 3 members of this group in addition to the spokesperson.